 Fungi are a unique collection of single-cell and multicellular organisms that have their own kingdom, separate from the plant and animal kingdoms.
-Mycology is the dedicated field of study for fungi, concerned with discovering new species, as well as classifying which fungi are helpful and which ones are dangerous for humans.
+Mycology is the dedicated field of study for fungi, concerned with discovering new species, as well as discovering how to use them in various industries or applications that can benefit humanity.1

 What makes fungi unique is their combination of plant and animal characteristics.
-Fungi cannot produce their own food and must obtain it from their surroundings, just like animals.1 Plants make their own food through photosynthesis.
+Fungi cannot produce their own food and must obtain it from their surroundings by utilizing carbon, amino acids, nitrogen and other nearby nutrients.2 Plants make their own food through photosynthesis.

 In contrast, fungi have a cell wall similar to plants.
-It performs important functions, such as nutrient absorption, protection from the environment, as well as defining the actual shape of the fungi.
-Animals only have cell membranes.2
+It performs important functions, such as nutrient absorption and protection from the environment, as well as to define the actual shape of the fungi.
+Animals only have cell membranes.3

 Why You Should Pay Attention to Yeast in Particular

 Budding is the method of reproduction of yeasts.
 A small yeast bud grows on the edge of a parent yeast cell and breaks off, becoming a parent yeast cell itself.
-On average, a yeast bud splits between 12 to 15 times before it stops spreading.7
+If the conditions are optimal, yeast cells can divide as fast as once every 90 minutes.6

 Out of the different types of fungi, yeast usually gets the spotlight because it has different uses.
 But beware: Not all yeasts are actually beneficial.

 Learn More About Yeast and the Infection It Causes